Kilarin/ExplorerTools/readme.txt

 [url]https://forum.minetest.net/mmdb/mod/explorertoolsall/[/url]

 [b]Change Log:[/b]

+[b]Change Log:[/b]
+1.2 change from kaeza: Force-update stack instead of relying on success indicator.
+    This eliminates a problem where using explorertoolsall and an itemframe would allow you to duplicate items.
+And, to my surprise, it does not seem to cause you to lose items when you can't place the stack.
 1.1 changed hard depends on default to soft
     removed requirement that index pos of tool be less than 8 updated readme to include explorertoolsall referenc